 Octolens is social listening built for developer-tool companies.
 It watches a wide, dev-leaning set of sources, including Dev.to, GitHub and Stack Overflow, and surfaces mentions for a DevRel or marketing team to act on.
 It is used by companies like Vercel and PostHog.
 If you have a team and a budget and you want dev-native monitoring across the places developers actually talk, Octolens is genuinely built for that, and it has the track record to back it up.

 EaseClaw is a lead-finder for founders and small teams still finding their first customers.
 You paste your site, it works out who your buyer is, then it scores each post by buying intent and drafts the reply in your voice.
-You get a short list of warm leads, not a feed of mentions to triage, and you get it at founder pricing: $49 a month, or $9 to try for 7 days.
+You get a short list of warm leads, not a feed of mentions to triage, and you get it at founder pricing: $99 a month, with a free 7-day trial.

-Octolens is monitoring: it surfaces dev-native mentions across 13 or more sources for a marketing team to work through, from $119 a month.
-EaseClaw is lead-finding: it scores buying intent across eleven sources, hands you only the strong ones, and drafts the reply in your voice, from $49 or $9 to try.
+Octolens is monitoring: it surfaces dev-native mentions across 13 or more sources for a marketing team to work through, from $159 a month.
+EaseClaw is lead-finding: it scores buying intent across twelve sources, hands you only the strong ones, and drafts the reply in your voice, from $99 with a free week to try.
 Pick Octolens if you are a funded devtool with a team.
 Pick EaseClaw if you are a founder who wants buyers found and replies drafted, affordably.

 Two tools built for different jobs.
 One monitors for a team; the other finds and drafts for a founder.